Piggy Party Patio

 Easy Lift-Off for Cleaning and Access Below!

 Our Piggy Patios are only possible because of our EXCLUSIVE, custom-manufactured Wonder Bars!
-The patio rests on a pair of very strong Wonder Bars.
+The patio rests on a pair of very strong 1" x 29" steel powder-coated bars.
 Just lift off the patio and easily pick up the two Wonder Bars for 100% access to the cage below.

 Lower upper level -- Easier for your Guinea Pigs